Joshua 9, Jeremiah 35, Psalms 81-83

 It would have been better and wiser if Jonathan and David could have devised a test of Saul’s intent without lying.
 It would have been better because there could have been severe consequences for both of them if their lies were discovered.
 You don’t lie to the king and just get away with it easily.
 So lying was not the best course of action in this instance.

 But since their lie was designed to protect David’s life, God was merciful to them and, I believe, did not count this as a sin against them.
 Would it ever be appropriate for us to lie?
 Based on this passage, the only instance where I believe it would be justifiable is if you or I lied to save someone’s life—our own or someone else.
-If a man with murderous intent tries to get you to expose a victim and lie to save that person’s life, passages like this one lead me to believe that God will not condemn you.
+If a man with murderous intent tries to get you to expose a victim, and a lie is the only way to save that person’s life, then passages like this one lead me to believe that God will not condemn you.
 Any other reason for lying, as far as I can tell, is sin.

 Ruth 3-4, Jeremiah 38